What is a chart of accounts? Definition and FAQs

 Example of COA categories

 A well-organised chart of accounts helps you make better business decisions by showing exactly where your money goes and comes from.
-You can spot spending patterns, identify your most profitable areas and address issues early.
+You will spot spending patterns, identify your most profitable areas, and catch potential problems early.

 How to set up your chart of accounts

-Setting up your chart of accounts is simpler than it sounds, especially with accounting software like Xero.
-Here's how you can approach it:
+Setting up your chart of accounts is straightforward, especially with accounting software such as Xero accounting software.
+Here is how you can get started:

 Get started with your chart of accounts